fallen-icarus/cardano-swaps/GettingStarted.md

 leave them out here.

 ##### Building the transaction
+The following transactions assume you are using a staking execution for the beacons script.
+If you are going to use the minting execution instead, you can model the transactions off of the converting swap template transactions.

 To see how to build the transaction using a local node, refer [here](scripts/local/one-way/update-price.sh).